Ludolf von Alvensleben

-Ludolf-Hermann Emmanuel Georg Kurt Werner von Alvensleben (17 March 1901 – 1 April 1970) was an SS functionary of Nazi Germany.
+Ludolf-Hermann Emmanuel Georg Kurt Werner von Alvensleben (17 March 1901 – 1 April 1970) was a Schutzstaffel (SS) functionary of Nazi Germany.
 He held positions of SS and Police Leader in occupied Poland and the Soviet Union, and was indicted for war crimes including the killing of at least 4,247 Poles by units under his command.

 Early life and career

 Alvensleben was born in Halle in the Prussian Province of Saxony into the noble family von Alvensleben.
 His father was Prussian Major General Ludolf von Alvensleben (1844–1912).
-Ludolf's father had already retired from active service to administer the family's manor around Schochwitz castle, which had been inherited from Alvensleben's grandfather, the Prussian general Hermann von Alvensleben (1809–1887).
+Ludolf's father had already retired from active service to administer the family's manor around Schochwitz Castle, which had been inherited from Alvensleben's grandfather, the Prussian general Hermann von Alvensleben (1809–1887).

 Alvensleben enlisted in the Prussian cadet corps in 1911, and in 1918 joined the 10th (Magdeburg) Hussars Regiment, but did not fight in World War I. He was briefly a member in a paramilitary Freikorps unit in 1920.
 Between 1923 and July 1929, he was a member of the nationalist Der Stahlhelm organization.
 Upon the death of his father in December 1912, he inherited the family's manor at Schochwitz.
 He wed Melitta von Guaita on 3 May 1924; the marriage produced four children.
 He also later fathered a natural son raised as a Lebensborn child.

 Nazi party and SS career

-Alvensleben joined the NSDAP and SA in 1929.
+Alvensleben joined the Nazi Party and Sturmabteilung (SA) in 1929.
 He soon became head of the local branch in Eisleben and chief district official in Mansfeld Land.
 From July 1931, he chaired the motorized corps of the SA in the Gau of Halle-Merseburg.
 Alvensleben left the SA in 1932; at that time he was heavily indebted and had a considerable criminal record on charges which included libel and road traffic offence.

 After the Machtergreifung, he and Gauleiter Rudolf Jordan on 12 February 1933, organized a violent attack of SA and SS paramilitaries on Communist officials in Eisleben, whereby three men were killed and many others injured, an event later known as Eisleben Bloody Sunday.
-In March 1933, Alvensleben became a member of the provincial diet and of the Prussian Landtag; from 12 November 1933, he also was a member of the Reichstag.
+In March 1933, Alvensleben became a member of the Saxon provincial diet and of the Landtag of Prussia.
+At the November 1933 parliamentary election, he was elected as a deputy to the Reichstag from electoral constituency 11 (Merseburg).
+He remained a Reichstag member until the fall of the Nazi regime in May 1945, switching to constituency 31 (Württemberg) at the April 1938 election.

-On 5 April 1934, he joined the SS and became commander of the 46th Regiment in Dresden in the rank of Obersturmbannführer.
+On 5 April 1934, he joined the Schutzstaffel (SS) and became commander of the 46th Regiment in Dresden in the rank of Obersturmbannführer.
 On 22 August 1934, Alvensleben received a reprimand by Reichsführer-SS Heinrich Himmler for having insulted a woman in Leipzig in April.
 From 1 October 1935, he assumed the leadership of the 26th SS-Regiment in his hometown Halle.
 His advancement continued: he became commander of SS-District X in Stuttgart on 20 September 1936 and commander of SS-District XXXIII in Schwerin on 1 July 1937.